Spreading Kindness One Stitch at a Time

 In 2014 the group welcomed Dianne and Eileen, who joined from the Brentwood community after seeing the invitation in The Brentwood Bugle, the local monthly newsletter.
 Dianne and Eileen have since taken an active leadership role in the group and have facilitated the recent initiatives.

-While the ladies all enjoy the social aspect of the group, each of them say their favourite thing about this group is that it gives them the most fulfilling of all experiences; the opportunity to give back.
+While the ladies all enjoy the social aspect of the group, each of them say their favourite thing about this group is that it gives them the most fulfilling of all experiences: the opportunity to give back.

-When the group first got together, they knew that they wanted to make a positive impact in their community but weren’t quite sure what it would be.
+When the group first got together, they knew they wanted to make a positive impact in their community but weren’t quite sure what it would be.
 They put out a call in the Bugle for yarn donations and the response from the community was overwhelming; donations have been consistently pouring in since that first request back in 2013.
 The group began by knitting sets of children’s hats, scarves and mitts which they donate every fall to elementary schools in Calgary.

 Thanks to the generosity of the community, paired with the hard work of the Knitting for a Cause group, thousands of little hands and ears have been kept warm during our frigid Calgary winters.
 While the group continues to knit winter wear for kids, they have also expanded their reach by donating to a variety of initiatives.

 Over the years the group has found ways to also make an impact in the global community.
-Following the massive earthquake in Nepal in 2015, the group sent 25kgs of hats and mitts, which were delivered to orphaned children via a Forward Housing staff member who travelled to Nepal.
+Following the massive earthquake in Nepal in 2015, the group sent 25kgs of hats and mitts, which were delivered to orphaned children via an Onward staff member who travelled to Nepal.
 One hundred hats were sent to China in 2016 through a partnership with high school students in Brentwood.
 They have most recently completed 877 dolls for the Izzy Doll initiative, which sees knit dolls delivered by Canadian Forces to children in war torn areas all over the world.

 “At the end of the day, it’s the knitting that ties us all together, but we’ve become much more than just a knitting group,” says Dianne.